 October 11, 2013

-For the second blog in our series about the Controlled Substance Epidemic and Crisis, I’d like to talk about an abbreviation that soon will have growing impact on the practice of medicine and in particular the way we prescribe controlled substances to our patients.
+For the second blog in our series about the Controlled Substance Epidemic and Crisis, I’d like to talk about an abbreviation that soon will have a growing impact on the practice of medicine and in particular the way we prescribe controlled substances to our patients.

 PDMPs or Prescription Drug Monitoring Programs (sometimes shortened to PMP) were created by individual state legislation a number of years ago.
 They are tools for reducing prescription drug abuse and diversion.
-They consist of statewide electronic databases which collect, monitor, and analyze electronically transmitted prescribing and dispensing data submitted by pharmacies and dispensing practitioners.
+They consist of statewide electronic databases that collect, monitor, and analyze electronically transmitted prescribing and dispensing data submitted by pharmacies and dispensing practitioners.
 The data is used to support states’ efforts in education, research, enforcement and abuse prevention.

 By 1989 only nine states had PDMPs though Hawaii started collecting data in 1943 (before it was a US state).
 All of these early PDMPs were coordinated with paper and/or faxes.
 The aggregated reports and, where relevant, PDMP investigations focused on prescribers selling prescriptions, pharmacies selling controlled substances illegally, and organized doctor shopping rings.
 The only focus at that time was Schedule II drugs.
 Since then, an Alliance of numerous states has been formed, the program has become electronic and the schedules expanded, though each state may still incorporate some variations.
 The DEA has no role in managing these state programs.